 The Alliance will consider accepting alternative documents in cases of refugees, etc. when an individual is unable to obtain official documentation.
-The Alliance's policies clarify this issue.
-The Credentialing team and the Client Services team will work with any applicant who needs assistance in this regard.
+The Credentialling team and Client Services Team will work with any applicant who needs assistance with this type of issue.

 Applications to the College that do not meet the requirements as laid out in the Registration Regulation will be referred to the Registration Committee for review.
 The Registration Committee would determine if an acceptable alternative to a registration requirement has been met.
 The College has a Registration Committee Fact Sheet that provides this information to applicants.
+College staff will assist applicants in meeting the requirements.
+For example, statutory declarations are acceptable when an individual cannot get a letter of professional standing from a previous regulator.